pubnub/workshop-raspberrypi/projects-python/motion-led/README.md

 - Black wire to PIR-GND (ground power)
 - yellow wire to PIR-OUT (signal out)

-Now, plug the other ends of the wires to a breadborad:
+Now, plug the other ends of the wires to a breadboard:

 - Red wire (PIR-VCC) to any point on the bread board
 - Black wire (PIR-GND) to any other point on the board, as long as its not on the same rail as the red wire.